L'Inconnue de la Seine: Music

 "L'Inconnue" is track number four on the 2018 Beach House album, 7.
 German bitpop group Welle:Erdball included the track "L'Inconnue de la Seine" on their 2017 album Gaudeamus Igitur.
 "Rescue Annie" also tells a version of the story on Frank Turner's 2019 Album No Man's Land.
 The image of L'Inconnue de la Seine appears in Michael Jackson's Smooth Criminal through the character Annie.
 One of the most outstanding lines in the song, "Annie, are you OK?" is actually the line that CPR trainees are supposed to say while performing CPR on the Resusci Anne doll.
+L'Inconnue de la Seine is referenced in the song "Wake Her Up" (featuring Wisp), the seventh track on American Football's 2026 self-titled fourth album.
+In the song, Mike Kinsella sings about "the girl of the River Seine" and "the boy who fell in love / With the girl at the bottom of the River Seine."

 Photography

 Albert Rudomine made a portrait of the death mask in 1927.
 The blissful expression of the unknown dead girl was the inspiration for Yvonne Chevalier's 1935 recreation later titled Ophélie.
 Man Ray in 1966 made a series of surrealist mises-en-scène pictures of a cast, in one case placing it on a pillow in bed, and these are held in the collection of the Centre Pompidou.